There was a time when word of mouth, sales reps and the physical store experience played the lead roles in acquiring B2B business. That’s now changed.

 Cloudfy can deliver on this front, as Paren Raval, Customer Success Manager at Cloudfy, explains:

 “Cloudfy offers a cluster service that means if a site is hosted on a server that then goes down, it can be moved onto another easily,” he says.
 “This cluster system allows us to provide a better service for customers.
-We also offer local servers, global data centres and content delivery systems that push content onto shared global servers.”
+We also offer local servers, global data centers and content delivery systems that push content onto shared global servers.”

 Additionally, the Cloudfy platform offers a host of capabilities that can boost SEO.